lena-raedler/WaifuChamber/exercises/ex06/task4.md

 - composite reuse principle -> inheritance should be reserved for when its absolutely required

 In the provided example code templates are used to find components of a certain type, which makes the code extra generic.
-The downside to that is due to this the code is also slow.
+The downside to that is due to this the code is also slow due to dynamic casts.
+Normally templates do not add to the runtime of a given program, however with dynamic casts this is the case.

 If we use templates only when they are needed we resolve performance issues caused by this.